 The fit is quite loose and relaxed and you do not need to size up, in fact you might want to size down if you like a sleeker look.

 This fabric dries very fast.
 The fastest of all of them except the Tailored Sportsman.
 I have not had a problem with it staining or snagging and don’t expect to.
-I think the durability on these is fairly good, but have only had it a few months to try.
-So far so good.
+I think the durability on these is fairly good, but the material feels cheap.

 The price on this shirt is good for what you’re getting, but it just doesn’t feel quite as luxurious or stylish as some of the others.
 It’s a good sun shirt though and I’m quite comfortable in it so I have to give it a pretty solid score.